How much does it cost to build an MVP? 4 options to fit a budget

 We want to share with you what is important and what is not when it comes to building a startup and to also outline the estimated costs.

 Budget planning is always tricky for multiple reasons.
 On the one hand, the technical requirements, which are impossible to estimate for a non-technical founder and then there is the need to ensure all pain points are solved through the user journey of the applications.
-How can you avoid the common mistakes at this stage?
+How can you avoid common mistakes at this stage?

-It’s not only the development stage that costs money when creating an MVP, you also need to factor in sales and marketing3l channels, including testing out any possible solutions.
+It’s not only the development stage that costs money when creating an MVP, you also need to factor in sales and marketing channels, including testing out any possible solutions.
 We like to follow Occam’s razor principle, which suggests cutting off everything that is superfluous and focusing only on the necessary.

 Quality > quantity